claytonm/6001/README.md

 4. substitution model of evaluation.

 ## Project 2
-This project emphasizes the interplay between higher-order procedures and abstract data types (ADTs).
+This project emphasizes higher-order procedures and abstract data types (ADTs).
 Through the construction of a pattern-matching machine, you learn about:

-1. Pairs and lists as building blocks for more elaborate ADTs,
+1. pairs and lists as building blocks for more elaborate ADTs,
-2. The correspondence between certain processes and data types, and
+2. the interplay between processes and data types, and
 3. symoblic data.